ito-org/STRICT/README.md

+# Deprecation Notice
+In discussion we have fond that the TCN Protocol is identical (in function) to this protocol, given that they key material to generate new broadcast ids is rotated every time a new broadcast id is required.

+We have therefore deprecated it in favor of [the common TCN protocol](https://github.com/TCNCoalition/TCN).

 # STRICT

 STRICT [**s**imply **tr**ace **i**nfe**ct**ions] is a protocol and concept of how to anonymously track infections without tracking people.